The academic advisers in the College of Arts and Sciences are dedicated to ensuring your success at Saint Louis University.

 After working in student housing departments in South Dakota and Iowa, Janson returned to SLU to start his new career in Academic Advising, as well as teaching a section of UNIV 1010: Enhancing First-Year Success.
 His favorite part of advising is assisting students on their academic journeys and witnessing their joy at commencement.

 Tiffany Newtson came to SLU as a graduate student after earning a degree in Spanish from the University of Illinois at Urbana-Champaign.
 While a student at SLU, she held positions in the Office of Admission and Disability Services.
-Newtson joined the Arts and Science academic advising team after obtaining her Master of Artsin student personnel administration in 2014.
+Newtson joined the Arts and Sciences academic advising team after obtaining her Master of Arts in student personnel administration in 2014.

 Newtson enjoys investigating sustainable practices for the office and working with students on planning, from their first undergraduate curriculum plan to their post-graduation endeavors.
 She also teaches a section of UNIV 1010: Enhancing First-Year Success.